 As parents, we agree to join together with Hamadeh Educational Services Schools to uphold Statement of Non-Discrimination and the State of Michigan Safe Schools Act in order to stamp out bullying at our school.

 By signing this pledge, we agree to:

-- Keep ourselves and our children informed and aware of school bullying policies and behaviors that are considered bullying and harassment. - Work in partnership with the school to encourage positive behavior, valuing differences and promoting sensitivity to others. - Discuss regularly with our children their feelings about schoolwork, friendships and relationships. - Inform teachers of changes in our children's behavior or circumstances at home that may change a child's behavior at school. - Alert Administration if any bullying has occurred.
+- Keep our children and ourselves informed and aware of school bullying policies and behaviors that are considered bullying and harassment - Work in partnership with the school to encourage positive behavior, valuing differences and promoting sensitivity to others. - Discuss regularly with our children their feelings about schoolwork, friendships and relationships. - Inform teachers of changes in our children's behavior or circumstances at home that may change a child's behavior at school. - Alert Administration if any bullying has occurred.

-Parent Name: Parent/Guardians Signature: Date:
+Parent/Guardians Signature

+Date